Spin loop-current textures in Hubbard models: Abstract

 \section{Abstract}

 The recent experimental observations of loop current in Sr$_{2}$IrO$_{4}$, YBa$_{2}$Cu$_{3}$O$_{7}$, and Sr$_{14}$Cu$_{24}$O$_{41}$ have inspired a theoretical study that broadly redefines loop current as a manifestation of quantum liquid crystals.
-Using the density-matrix renormalization group method, here we investigate the emergence of spin loop-current (sLC) textures in carrier-doped (i) excitonic insulators, (ii) orbital-selective Mott insulators, and (iii) two-dimensional Mott insulators, modeled by a two-orbital Hubbard model on a ladder lattice in (i) and (ii) and a single-orbital Hubbard model on a square lattice in (iii).
+Using the density-matrix renormalization group method, we investigate the emergence of spin loop-current (sLC) textures in carrier-doped (i) excitonic insulators, (ii) orbital-selective Mott insulators, and (iii) two-dimensional Mott insulators, modeled by a two-orbital Hubbard model on a ladder lattice in (i) and (ii) and a single-orbital Hubbard model on a square lattice in (iii).
 Calculating the spatial distribution of spin current around a bond to which a pinning field is applied, we find conditions for longer-ranged sLC correlations.
-In system (i), using typical sets of model parameters for Pr$_{0.5}$Ca$_{0.5}$CoO$_{3}$, we find that a sLC texture appears near half filling, associated with an excitonic condensation in a spin channel.
+In system (i), when using the model parameters employed to describe the excitonic condensation, we find that a sLC texture appears near half filling, associated with an excitonic condensation in a spin channel.
 In system (ii), using typical sets of model parameters for BaFe$_{2}$Se$_{3}$, we find that a sLC texture appears at electron fillings where a block-type antiferromagnetism develops.
-In system (iii), introducing a next-nearest-neighbor hopping $t'\sim -0.25$ (in unit of the nearest neighbor hopping) suggested for high-$T_\text{c}$ cuprates, we find that an axial-sLC texture emerges at hole-carrier density $\delta=0.125$, where the charge stripe simultaneously appears.
+In system (iii), introducing a next-nearest-neighbor hopping $t'\sim -0.25$ (in units of the nearest-neighbor hopping) suggested for high-$T_\text{c}$ cuprates, we find that an axial-sLC texture emerges at hole-carrier density $\delta=0.125$, where the charge stripe simultaneously appears.